 - Gym Membership.
 If you belong to a gym, switch to using free or cheap workout videos.
 With the average gym membership at $41 a month, this could save you $492 a year.

 - Cable TV.
 If you have cable TV, try a less expensive online TV service instead.
 The average monthly cable bill in this country is $99, but Hulu and Netflix both cost around $10 a month.
+Even Sling TV is a much cheaper alternative to standard cable.
 So cutting the cord could save you $89 a month, or $1,068 a year.

 - Bad Habits.
 If you’re a regular smoker or drinker, kicking this habit can help your health and your wallet.
 A pack of cigarettes costs at least $6 in most states, so quitting a pack-a-day smoking habit saves you at least $2,190 a year.
 And cutting out just two $6 cocktails a week can save you $624 a year.